k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 - Use Case 1: **LLM Data Profiling** - classification of columns with sensitive / PII data.
 - Use Case 2: **LLM Description** - creation of each column's short description.

 Note that both settings are disabled by default and should be enabled in the project-level plugin.discovery file, if needed.
-The pre-requisite of working with LLM plugins is a definition of the LLM AI interface.
+The pre-requisite of working with LLM plugins is a definition of the LLM AI interface in the project.

 See below the explanation of each use case and its relevant settings.